oakleyaidan21/kalimba-tabs/README.md

 To make a build of the app, run `npm run electron-pack` in the root folder.
 It should show up in the `dist` folder when it's done.

-If you are on linux and want to build for Windows, run [this](https://gist.githubusercontent.com/jamzi/aff85aa192b8addab2b560db5d849a2a/raw/70c5b6f5816cc8b743853dae7b335418faa18b1f/gistfile1.txt) docker command in the root folder, then run `npm run dist:windows`
+If you are on Linux and want to build for Windows, run [this](https://gist.githubusercontent.com/jamzi/aff85aa192b8addab2b560db5d849a2a/raw/70c5b6f5816cc8b743853dae7b335418faa18b1f/gistfile1.txt) docker command in the root folder, then run `npm run dist:windows`

 ## TO-DO